ADA-research/VERONA/README.md

 - clone the repository locally
 - create new environment ```conda create -n verona python=3.10```
 - activate the environment ```conda activate verona```
-- change into verona directory ```cd VERONA```
+- change into verona directory ```cd VERONA```**
 - install dependencies ```pip install -r requirements.txt```
 - install package locally (editable install for development) ```pip install -e .```

-This package was tested only on python version 3.10 and we cannot guarentee it working on any other python version at this point
+This package was tested only on python version 3.10 and we cannot guarentee it working on any other python version at this point.

+** If you want to use Autoverify with either OvalBab or Verinet, you should follow the installation guide of Autoverify at this point.
+Otherwise, some of the requirements of the VERONA package will clash with the installation requirements of the verifiers.
+After this, you can proceed with the VERONA installation guide.

 ## Experiment Folder
 The following structure for an experiment folder is currently supported: